 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work.

-- Spices: I use turmeric, ginger, cumin, paprika, and cayenne pepper.
-It's very important to make sure the spices are fresh.
-We're using a lot of them here, and a stale spice can easily ruin a dish.
+- Spices: Turmeric, ginger, cumin, paprika, and cayenne pepper.
+Please make sure they are fresh.
+We're using a lot of spices.
+A stale spice can ruin a dish.

-- Chicken: I use drumsticks, and I remove their skin.
-Watch the video to see how I do it.
+- Chicken: I use drumsticks and remove their skin.

 - Cilantro or parsley: Used mostly for garnish, although it does add an additional layer of flavor.